Dipyn o Gymraeg ~ A bit of Welsh

 Goronwy - all hard sounds, rolled 'r', stress on second 'o', wy is a diphthong of two vowels, so pronounced Gorrronwee.

-Morfudd - Morrrvith, with rolled 'r's, stress on first syllable, and heavy 'th' sound at the end
+Morfudd - pronounced Morrrvith, with rolled 'r's, stress on first syllable, and heavy 'th' sound at the end

 Owain - as written, stress on first syllable, sounds like Ow-wine